mrenyard/RAMP/README.md

 ```console
 sudo tools/buildDevEnv
 ```
-4) You are now ready to start looking through and playing with the project code in your preferred IDE.
-We recommend Visual Code which you can install through your default application installation method (Snap, APT, FlatPak or AppCentre)
+You are now ready to start looking through and playing with the project code in your preferred IDE.
+We recommend Visual Code which you can install through your default application installation method (Snap, APT, FlatPak or AppCentre).